Bi-articulated bus: Use

 A bi-articulated bus is a long vehicle and usually requires a specially trained driver, as maneuvering (particularly reversing) can be difficult.
 Articulated electric trolleybuses can be difficult to control, with their motors producing momentary peak power in excess of 600 kilowatts (816 PS; 805 hp).
 The trailer section of a "puller" bus can be subject to unusual centripetal forces, which many people can find uncomfortable, although this is not an issue with "pushers".
 Bi-articulated buses are difficult to reverse park as joints force the bus into a zig-zag shape.

 The transit system that has used bi-articulated buses the longest is the Rede Integrada de Transporte, in Curitiba, Brazil, which provides a type of service that has come to be known – particularly in American English – as bus rapid transit (BRT), where buses run in dedicated lanes and stop only at enclosed stations.
 Use of bi-articulated buses began in 1992, with vehicles manufactured by Volvo (chassis) and Marcopolo/Ciferal (body), able to carry up to 270 passengers.
 Each bi-articulated bus is equipped with five doors where passengers can quickly load and unload.
 Buses stop only at enclosed, tube-shaped stations, where passengers pre-pay the fare and then board at the same level as the vehicle floor.
 Curitiba has over 170 bi-articulated buses in operation on routes serving five main corridors of dedicated bus lanes.
 These buses run on an average period of 50 seconds during peak hours.

 Australia

-They are planned to be operating on Brisbane Metro which will open in the future.